 Hypnos and the Ancient Greeks

 The Greeks were known to sleep at temples.
 This way, they believed there was a higher chance of getting healed or heard by the god of that particular temple.
 Hypnos and his sons had an obvious role in this.

 An example of Hypnos’ relevance is The Oracle of Delphi, a high priestess who was believed to be the messenger of the Greek god Apollo.
 She would send herself into a dreamlike state to receive Apollo’s replies to the questions posed by those who had traveled to his temples.
 Hypnos would, indeed, be the one who brought her these messages.

 Like many other Greek gods and Goddesses, the story of Hypnos has been elaborated on in Homer’s epic poem Iliad.
 The story of Hypnos as described by Homer surrounds the tricking of Zeus, the Greek god of thunder.
 In particular, Hypnos tricked Zeus in two separate instances.
 Both instances were aimed to help the Danaans win the Trojan War.

 Changing the Course of the Trojan War

-To give the complete picture, we should talk about Hera first.
-She was the wife of Zeus and, also, a dreadful and powerful goddess.
-Hera is the goddess of marriage, women, and childbirth.
-She asked Hypnos to put her husband to sleep so that she wouldn’t be bothered by him anymore.
+Hera, the goddess of marriage, women, and childbirth and a wife of Zeus asked Hypnos to put her husband to sleep so that she wouldn’t be bothered by him anymore.
 On her demand, Hypnos used his powers to trick Zeus and put him into a deep sleep.